owlsdepartment/vuex-typed/README.md

 }
 ```

-By using `ActionContext` (generic type from library) and specifying that first argument of method is of type `Ctx`, TypeScript knows what are module mutations, what is state type and what Getters are available, and all of it is typed.
+By using `ActionContext` (generic type from library not from `vue`) and specifying that first argument of method is of type `Ctx`, TypeScript knows what are module mutations, what is state type and what Getters are available, and all of it is typed.

 ## Exposing module as seperate imports for other parts of application

-With strongly typed store, it would be a shame to loose it in components.
+With strongly typed store, it would be a shame to lose it in components.
 That's why there are special methods, that make it possible.

 To properly setup library, you need to register store in `store` file or `main` using method `registerStore`.